FelixOnline/v2/content/articles/2012-11-9-parliamentary-privilege-my-arse.md

 subtitle: >
   Politicians have legal immunity for a reason.
 We should call them out when they abuse it
 date: "2012-11-09 11:51:51 +0000"

 # Attributes from Felix Online V1
 id: "2842"
 old_path: /comment/2842/parliamentary-privilege-my-arse
 aliases:
  - /comment/2842/parliamentary-privilege-my-arse
+imported: true
+comments:
+ - what a digusting man europhile to the last and a sponge too Shame he resigned before he was suspended  he still gets his golden goodbye

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true